kiko1134/IssueBoardPro/README.md

-This repository contains a university project for [Web Technologies 2025](https://github.com/kiko1134/Web_Technologies_2025): an issue tracker web application built collaboratively using React with TypeScript (TSX) on the frontend, Express.js with TypeScript on the backend, and a MySQL database.
+This repository contains a university project for [Web Technologies 2025](https://github.com/kiko1134/Web_Technologies_2025): an issue tracker web application built collaboratively using React with TypeScript (TSX) and Mobx for state management on the frontend, Express.js with TypeScript on the backend, and a
+MySQL database.

 ## Table of Contents